LuaLG/DistroBackupBot/README.md

-# DistroBackupBot
+# Distro
-Distro is a backup server bot!! aaa
+Distro is a backup server bot for Discord!
+Created by Settings and Dawn!